Research at the Center

 — funded by NIDRR

 AATPP unites organizations serving persons with disabilities with credit unions and other financial institutions to produce groundbreaking research on barriers and opportunities of tax and public policies.
-The research and accompanying policy recommendations will improve the economic independence, social empowerment, and community integration of persons with disabilities.
+The research and accompanying policy recommendations were aimed at improving the economic independence, social empowerment, and community integration of persons with disabilities.
 The Law, Health Policy, and Disability Center (LHPDC) at the University of Iowa College of Law, in collaboration with Southern New Hampshire University School of Community Economic Development, the National Federation of Community Development Credit Unions, the World Institute on Disability, and the National Cooperative Bank Development Corporation are developing and disseminating a new and comprehensive body of knowledge to multiple target audiences nationwide.
-AATP examines the potential of tax policy and asset accumulation to improve the economic stability of people with disabilities.
+AATP examined the potential of tax policy and asset accumulation to improve the economic stability of people with disabilities.
 The impact of financial education, matched savings accounts, expanded financial services, and increased use of state and federal tax incentives for asset and community economic development is being explored.

 Information Technology Technical Assistance and Training Center (ITTATC)